 The focus on the majority of StreamCare sites is to reduce weed pressure, plant native trees and shrubs, and maintain the sites to promote the growth of the planted native trees and shrubs.
 Sites are evaluated after five years to determine if weed pressure is reduced to the point that the planted trees and shrubs will be able to survive without additional maintenance.
 If weed pressure is still too high, the agreement is extended.
 If not, the site is ready to graduate, and a site visit is scheduled with the landowner to walk through the StreamCare area and provide outreach materials, including a list of plants on their site and a native plant identification guide.
-Specific activities planned for the StreamCare program for FY22-23 are included in the table below.
+Specific activities planned for the StreamCare program for FY23-24 are included in the table below.

-Annual Activities and Deliverables (StreamCare) Q1 Q2 Q3 Q4 Site restoration and maintenance Maintain the existing, planted StreamCare areas to ensure good rates of plant survival. Х Х Х Х An additional 25 acres planted in FY22-23. Х Coordinate contracted labor crews for site preparation, weed control, and planting. Х Х Х Х Manage wholesale plant orders, delivery, and storage. Х Х StreamCare sites that reach the five-year mark will be evaluated to determine if the site is ready to graduate or if the landowner agreement should be extended. Х Х Х Х For landowners that are graduating from StreamCare, offer an exit site visit. Х Х Х Monitoring and evaluation Maintain GPS and GIS data; maintain StreamCare "database" to track and compile deliverables. Х Х Х Х increase awareness about and implementation of the Agricultural Water Quality Plans in the area.
-A portion of the outreach conducted uses other topics, like pollinators or wildlife, to attract interest and engage landowners in conservation.
-A priority for the next year will be exploring ways to better engage the BIPOC (Black, Indigenous, and People of Color) community in outreach by building relationships, self-education, and improving outreach materials to be more accessible to a wider audience.
-Specific outreach activities planned for FY22-23 are provided in the table below.
+Annual Activities and Deliverables (StreamCare)

+Site restoration and maintenance

+Maintain the existing, planted StreamCare areas to ensure good rates of plant survival.

+An additional 10 acres planted in FY23-24.

+Coordinate contracted labor crews for site preparation, weed control, and planting.

+Manage wholesale plant orders, delivery, and storage.

+StreamCare sites that reach the five-year mark will be evaluated to determine if the site is ready to graduate or if the landowner agreement should be extended.

+For landowners that are graduating from StreamCare, offer an exit site visit.

+Monitoring and evaluation

+Maintain GPS and GIS data; maintain StreamCare "database" to track and compile deliverables.